Aaron-G-Sanchez/DSA_STUDIES/codewars/README.md

 Your goal in this kata is to implement a difference function, which subtracts one list from another and returns the result.

 It should remove all values from list a, which are present in list b keeping their order.

+## Longest Common Prefix

+Description:
+Write a function that returns the longest common prefix found in an array of strings.

 ## TODOs